5 min read

 No platform is perfect – here are a few Webflow-specific constraints in metadata optimization and tips to overcome them:

-• Advanced SEO Tags via Custom Code: If you need special meta tags or structured data beyond standard title/description (for example, JSON-LD schema for rich snippets, custom <meta> tags for indexing directives, or canonical tags in specific ways), Webflow might not have a native setting for it.
+tags for indexing directives, or canonical tags in specific ways), Webflow might not have a native setting for it.
 You may have to add them in the page’s custom code head section or site-wide head code.
-This requires a paid account (since custom code is only available on hosted sites) and comfort with HTML.
+This requires a paid account (since custom code is only available on hosted sites) and comfort with HTML. <head>

 AI-Generated Snippets & Title Rewrites: Google is now frequently rewriting page titles and descriptions using its advanced AI if it thinks it can serve the user better.
 In fact, studies have found Google replaces 60-70% of meta descriptions with its own snippet text, and it even adjusts many title tags.
 By 2025, Google’s algorithms (like MUM and other AI models) interpret page content to dynamically generate snippet text that aligns more closely with the search query.
 For Webflow users, this means that even if you perfectly craft a meta description, Google might show a different excerpt from your page if it finds that more relevant to the user’s query.
 Don’t be alarmed – this is normal.
 Google’s goal is to deliver the most relevant snippet for each search.
 Common reasons Google might override your snippet include: your original meta was not closely related to the query, it was too long/short, or you didn’t provide one at all.